Matthew Feldman: Early life

-Mayor of Teaneck
+Mayor of Teaneck (1959-66)

-In 1958, Feldman was elected to the Teaneck Township Council, and was re-elected in 1962 with over 75% of the vote.
+In 1958, Feldman was elected to the non-partisan Teaneck Township Council and was re-elected in 1962 with over 75% of the vote.

 In February 1959, he became the mayor of Teaneck following the death of Mayor August Hanniball Jr. He served as mayor until 1966.

-Teaneck has non-partisan local elections, and Feldman was an independent when he won in 1958.
-He says he was courted by Bergen County Republicans, who viewed him as a "New Jersey Jacob Javits".
-Feldman told a New York Times reporter in 1972 that GOP leaders told him he could be a senator or a Congressman someday, and that he held them off as he explored his political identity.
-"Then Kennedy came into town in 1960.
+According to Feldman, the Bergen County Republican organization attempted to recruit him to run as a "New Jersey Jacob Javits".
+Feldman told a New York Times reporter in 1972 that his political identity was solidified by John F. Kennedy:"Then Kennedy came into town in 1960.
 He electrified me.
 It was that that made me go into partisan politics.
 I felt you had to be a Democrat.
-Nothing else made sense."

-Columnist Charles Stile of The Record wrote that Feldman's "awakening occurred just as Teaneck threatened to become a racial tinderbox over a plan to integrate the Teaneck Public Schools – a plan advanced by the pioneering Superintendent of Schools Harvey B. Scribner, which created a new, central-sixth Bryant School in the predominantly black northeast section of Teaneck.
+Nothing else made sense."Columnist Charles Stile of The Record later wrote that Feldman's "awakening occurred just as Teaneck threatened to become a racial tinderbox over a plan to integrate the Teaneck Public Schools – a plan advanced by the pioneering Superintendent of Schools Harvey B. Scribner, which created a new, central-sixth Bryant School in the predominantly black northeast section of Teaneck.
 It involved busing some students, which sparked the uproar."

-Officially, Mayor Feldman and the rest of the Teaneck Council remained neutral, citing a separation of powers between the municipal government and the elected Board of Education.
+Officially, Feldman and the rest of the Teaneck Council remained neutral, citing a separation of powers between the municipal government and the elected Board of Education.
 In September 1964, Feldman was interviewed on WJRZ radio following threats of boycotting the opening day of school and of violence.
 Feldman told listeners: "But I appeal to you, I urge you not to use 11- and 12-year-old children as weapons in a conflict between adults.
 Do not confuse your children by telling them that the obedience of law and authority is essential and then telling them that they don't have to attend school even though the law requires them to do so."
 School opened with no violence or large protests.